hamzaehsan97/CollegeRetentionRates/README.md

 #### RStudio

-To download required libraries, navigate to the project directory in terminal and type in the command below.
+The following libraries are required to recreate this app.
+You can download these libraries in Rstudio through Tools or through the command line using 'install.packages("Package Name")'

 ```
 library(tidyverse)